-Springfield Metropolitan Housing Authority is a Public Housing Agency in Springfield, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of June 1st, 2020, Springfield Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Springfield Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 19th, 2021, Springfield Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Springfield Metropolitan Housing Authority serves Springfield.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.